ancestral/Wesnoth-Bestiary/README.md

 ## Changelog
 Version 2 Build 3
 20 June 2012
-* Added support for portraits
+* Added support for portraits.
-* Added logic to resize and hide portraits
+* Added logic to resize and hide portraits.
-* Disabled links at top for now
+* Disabled links in nav for now.

 Version 2 Build 2b
 17 June 2012